We decide to skip the 5 AM sunrise tour and opt to sleep in.

 In front of you are the fabled Uluru; behind you are the domes of Kata Tjuta and, possibly the most spectacular sunset you have ever seen.

 You could also ride a camel to the dinner.
-Someone is wearing their fly net, not surprised can only imagine how many more flies these camels attract.
+Someone is wearing their fly net, I'm not surprised as I can only imagine how many more flies these camels attract.

-This monk, I think from Burma, there were two, later asked me to take his photo.
+This monk, I think from Burma, there were two, he later asked me to take his photo.

-We had met this single Japanese tourist yesterday when she took each others' photos.
+We met this single Japanese tourist yesterday when we took each others' photos.
 We were pleased to see her again and so was she.
-She found another Japanese couple and brought them over so she could get a photo with John and I. We have fun trying to converse, her name is Mysou (my spelling).
+She found another Japanese couple and brought them over so she could get a photo with John and me.
+We have fun trying to converse, her name is Mysou (my spelling).

 On our way to our table.

 We asked her to sit with us for dinner and it happened they also seated the elderly Japanese couple as well.
 The rest of the table were four Brits and one soon-to-be single 62-year-old Aussie man.

 Here you enjoy sparkling wine and a selection of delectable canapes.
 As the sun sets in a blaze of reds and oranges, and well into the starlit night, you feast on a barbecue buffet of authentic Australian delicacies.